-This paper is about that last surviving empirical claim of the Easterlin Paradox, in it we consider whether economic growth in nations tends to go together with rising average happiness in the long run.
-We use the latest available data to answer the following research questions:
+This paper is about that last surviving empirical claims of the Easterlin Paradox, that is, version 3 as mentioned in Section 1.1.
+We consider whether economic growth in nations tends to go together with rising average happiness in the long run, and if so, whether more growths yields proportionally greater happiness.
+In line with Easterlin, we conceive 'long run' as periods of 10 years or more.
+We use the latest available data on the largest available number of nations to answer the following research questions:

-1) Did average happiness in nations remain at the same level over the last decade?
+- 1 Did average happiness in nations remain at the same level over the last decade? a Is the number of cases of rise in happiness about the same as the number of decline in happiness? b If happiness risen, does this tendency manifest both in the short and the long run? - 2 If happiness has risen, is its rise typically paralleled by economic growth? - a Has happiness risen more often in countries where the economy has grown than in countries where the economy has stagnated? - b Has average happiness raised more in nations where the economy has grown the most?

-- a.
-Is the number of cases of rise in happiness about the same as the number of decline in happiness? - b.
-If happiness risen, does this tendency manifest both in the short and the long run? - 2) If happiness has risen, is its rise typically paralleled by economic growth? - a.
-Has happiness risen more often in countries where the economy has grown than in countries where the economy has stagnated? - b.
-Has average happiness risen more in nations where the economy has grown the most? - 3) If rising happiness has tended to go together with economic growth, is this correlation similar across situations, or: - a.
-Has the correlation existed only in the short-term and not in the long-term? - b.
-Does the correlation exist only in poor nations, or also in rich nations? - c.
-Is the correlation stronger in nations where economic growth is constant than in nations where economic growth has been erratic? - 4) Do the correlations between happiness and economic growth differ across measures of happiness used?
+- 3 If rising happiness has tended to go together with economic growth, is this correlation similar across situations, or: - a Has the correlation existed only in the short-term and not in the long-term? - b Does the correlation exist only in poor nations, or also in rich nations? - c Is the correlation stronger in nations where economic growth is constant than in nations where economic growth has been erratic? - 4 Do the correlations between happiness and economic growth differ across measures of happiness used?